-- Would be preferable to consider changes to the requirements in both rules 8.137 and 8.837 at the same time, or to consider proceeding with different language in rule 8.137 and then consider whether to modify rule 8.837 at a later date. - Modifying the proposal to eliminate this requirement might result in the proposal needing to be circulated for public comment again before being recommended for adoption by the council.
+- Whether it would be preferable to consider changes to the requirements in both rules 8.137 and 8.837 at the same time, or to consider proceeding with different language in rule 8.137. - Whether modifying the proposal to eliminate this requirement might result in the proposal needing to be circulated for public comment again before being recommended for adoption by the council.